Anyone working from home will need a computer of some kind, either because you choose to work remotely, or you have to.

 What about all-in-one desktop computers?

-Here’s something that’s become popular again after many years – a computer where the screen and internal components are integrated into one single unit.
+This a computer where the screen and internal components are integrated into one single unit.

 This type of computer can save you a huge amount of desk space, while providing all the computing power you need.